Generic selectors

 Along with the verbs speaking, teaching, and bearing witness that are metaphors for God involvement with His physical children is another that needs to be addressed—making intercession.

-ROMANS 8:23, 26-27 And not only that, but even we ourselves, who have the firstfruits of the Spirit, also groan within ourselves, awaiting the sonship—the redemption of our bodies. … 26 Now in the same way also, the Spirit is conjointly helping our weaknesses because we do not fully understand what we should pray for, according as it is necessary, but the Spirit itself makes intercession for us with groanings that cannot be expressed by us.
-27 And the one Who searches the hearts comprehends what the strivings of the Spirit are because it makes intercession for the saints according to the will of God.
+ROMANS 8:23, 26-27 Not only that, but we also who have the firstfruits of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body. … 26 Likewise the Spirit also helps in our weaknesses.
+For we do not know what we should pray for as we ought, but the Spirit [itself] makes intercession for us with groanings which cannot be uttered.
+27 Now He [God] who searches the hearts knows what the mind of the Spirit is, because [it] makes intercession for the saints according to the will of God.

 All who have ever lived will, at some point in their life, experience grief, heartache, sorrow, or hardships; this is especially true of God’s children.
 But above all others, the saints have a hope because God is fully aware of each person’s groanings as He “searches [our] hearts” (v.
 27) through the mechanism of the Holy Spirit.

-While the Holy Spirit makes intercession for us, it is God that “comprehends … the strivings” of it.
+While the Holy Spirit makes intercession for us, it is God that “knows the hearts” of people.
 The Holy Spirit could be likened to a thermometer that measures the temperature of a sick child.
 A thermometer is not a living being even though it measures temperature.
 It still requires the parent to read it and take appropriate steps to help their child.
 The whole of this scriptural metaphor portrays a merciful God examining our hearts through His Holy Spirit that dwells within us.

 Once again, the Bible clarifies the role of the Holy Spirit in leading a person with the powerful words of the Savior Himself: